My 2026 MacBook Air Developer Setup: Clean, Lean, and Reproducible

 Result:

-- 198 GB free (on a 256 GB drive).
+- ~198 GB free (on a 256 GB drive).

 - 0 bytes swap on first boot.

-- Feels noticeably snappier immediately.
+- It feels noticeably snappier immediately.

 Reference: PCMag's factory reset guide